Panl Configuration

 The panl.properties file, configures the Panl Server to

-3. Whether to enable the in-built Panl Results Viewer, Explainer, and Single Search Page, and
+- Whether to enable the in-built Panl Results Viewer, Explainer, and Single Search Page Example, and

 Once configured, the panl.properties file should remain relatively static.
-The only changes that are required to this file is when a new Solr collection is indexed, or new Panl collection is required to be integrated.
+Generally, the only changes that are required to this file is when a new Panl CaFUP is to be registered.

-If you use the generator functionality, the well-commented templates which drive the generation can be found in the Synapticloop Panl github repository:
+If you use the generator functionality, the well-commented templates which drive the generation can be found in the GitHub repository:

 The panl.properties template: